realreal07/Grow-A-Garden-Macro/README.md

 - FAST MODE HAS VERY LITTLE DELAYS AND REQUIRES A STABLE FRAME RATE (NO LAG SPIKES)
 - use fastmode at your own risk, i've tested it and it works perfectly on as low as 30fps but the delays are still very short between inputs
 - if you have a lower end device i recommend not turning it on but you can use still use it if you wish
+- if your pc time settings are wrong like your restocks are happening on 0:03 for example, then set your time to be automatic because the macro goes on every multiple of 5

 Confirmed working resolutions:
 - 2560x1440 on 125% scale